blockservice/echoin/docs/json-rpc.rst

 		}
 	}

-cmt_acceptCandidacyAccountUpdate
+ec_acceptCandidacyAccountUpdate
 --------------------------------

 A validator uses its new address to accept an account updating request.

 **Parameters**

 	* ``from`` String - The new address for the validator.
-Uses the web3.cmt.defaultAccount property, if not specified.
+Uses the web3.ec.defaultAccount property, if not specified.
 	* ``nonce`` Number - (optional) The number of transactions made by the sender prior to this one.
 	* ``accountUpdateRequestId`` int64 - The account updating request id.